 I have two dates and I would like to know how much time has elapsed between them.
 I might want to know this result in days, months, or years.

 Looker's table calculations offer a simple way to compute the difference between two dates on the fly.
 The

 Example 1: Difference Between Two Fields

 Each of the orders in the table below has a created and returned date.
 We can use a table calculation with the

-Example 2: Age
+Example 2: User Account Age

 Each of the users listed below has a sign-up date.
 We can use a table calculation with the

 Example 3: Time Between Events